oleksii-chekhovskyi/yarn-spinner-runner-ts/README.md

 runner.advance(0); // Choose option 0
 ```

+> Variables passed from your host app can be provided as `score` or `$score`; the runner normalizes keys so either style works.

 ### Inline conditional options

 You can add a per-option condition by appending `[if expression]` to the option text.
 The expression is evaluated when the option list is emitted; options whose expression evaluates to `false` are dropped before the runner shows them.